 Google Analytics helps you understand your customers’ journeys, improve marketing strategies, and monitor the performance of your website.

-Google Analytics webpage with the heading “Welcome to Google Analytics,” feature summaries, a “Start measuring” button, and illustrated analytics elements.
+Google Analytics webpage with the heading “Welcome to Google Analytics,” feature summaries, and “Start measuring” button

 Google Analytics home page